getindiekit/indiekit/docs/index.md

 ***

 The [IndieWeb](https://indieweb.org) is a community of individual personal websites, connected by simple standards.
 It is based on the principles of owning your domain, publishing on your own site and owning your data.
-Indiekit lets your website to use these standards to connect with this community and syndicate your content to social networks.
+Indiekit lets your website use these standards to connect with a wider community and syndicate your content to social networks.

 ## The web is for everyone, and so is Indiekit